-If your child has allergies, keeping him away from potential allergens may seem overwhelming.
-But it's likely easier than you think: Allergens are likely to hang out where your child does -- in their bedroom.
+If your child has allergies, keeping them away from what causes them may seem overwhelming.
+But it's easier than you think: Allergens are likely to hang out where your child does -- in their bedroom.

 - Common indoor allergens, like dust mites, mold, pet dander, and even cockroaches

-- Outdoor allergens, like pollen, that can come in on shoes and pets and in the air through an open window
+- Outdoor allergens, like pollen, that can come in on shoes and pets and be in the air coming through an open window

 - Substances in the air that can irritate airways, like secondhand smoke, product fragrances, and fumes from cleaning supplies.
 Although these aren't allergens, they can worsen allergy symptoms.

 Ditch Dust Mites